 Critics put a metaphorical stake through the film's heart.
 Robert Abele of the L.A.
 Times wrote, "If your idea of a good time is laughing with repulsion … a darkened theater awaits you."

 Stolen (2009); 0 percent

-Jon Hamm took a break from chain smoking and day drinking on Mad Men to film Stolen.
-In the 2009 movie, he plays Detective Tom Adkins, whose son disappears—and most of the blame for this lackluster drama fell on Hamm.
+Jon Hamm took a break from chain-smoking and womanizing as Don Draper on Mad Men to film Stolen.
+In the 2009 film, he plays Tom Adkins, a police officer whose son disappears—and most of the blame for this lackluster drama fell on Hamm's shoulders.
 "No one is able to make much of the disposable script, but Hamm is so limited by the period trappings that it seems as if he simply wandered onto the wrong set," wrote Elizabeth Weitzman of the New York Daily News.